 Friday, Nov.
 3rd to Sunday, Nov.
 5th

-- Registration from 4:30pm on Friday and from 8:00am on Saturday
+- Registration starts at 4:30pm on Friday and at 8:00am on Saturday

 - Welcome Reception from 5:00pm to 6:30pm on Friday

-If you have more than 3 family members wishing to attend please make a request directly to firstname.lastname@example.org.
-We will do our best to accommodate requests subject to available space.
+If you have more than 3 family members wishing to attend, please make a request directly to email@example.com.
+We will do our best to accommodate requests subject to availability.

 All family members are welcome, but be aware that there are no activities planned specifically for children.
-If you have young people attending with you (under the age of 12), please specify in your RSVP, as we may set up activities for younger family members depending on attendance.
+If you have children attending with you (under the age of 12), please specify in your RSVP, as we may set up activities for younger family members depending on attendance.

 Please park in the Special Events Parking Lot opposite the recreation complex (RecPlex Building).
 The lot will be signed and is just to the right of the main roundabout before coming up the driveway to upper campus.

 For limited Accessible parking, please come up to main reception to be directed to available Accessible parking stalls.

 Drop off can be made at the top roundabout outside main reception throughout the weekend, but regular parking is not available in the roundabout.

 The Quest Bookstore will be open Friday 10am until 8pm, and again Saturday 10am to 2pm.
 A Family Weekend special of 10% discount will be offered on all regular priced logo wear throughout the store.